SalmaAlorifi/GraduationProject/README.md

 sentiment analysis, and topic modeling, and the results will demonstrate whether people's opinions are positive, negative, or neutral.

-this website was dealing with pycharm using django framework
+this website was desing with pycharm using django framework